robenkleene/software-references/ia-writer/ia-writer-settings.md

 - Set `Preferences > Library > Navigation > List`
 - Turn off all items under `Preferences > Library > Smart Substituions`
-- Turn off `Preferences > Editor > Spelling and grammer > Show inline predictive text`
+- Turn off all items under `Preferences > Editor > Spelling and grammer` except `Check spelling while typing` which should be left on